aws/amazon-ecs-cli/README.md

 * `docker_volumes` allows you to create docker volumes.
 The name key is required, and `scope`, `autoprovision`, `driver`, `driver_opts` and `labels` correspond with the fields under [dockerVolumeConfiguration](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-volumes.html) in an ECS Task Definition.
 Volumes defined with the `docker_volumes` key can be referenced in your compose file by name, even if they were not also specified in the compose file.

+* `efs_volumes` allows you to mount EFS volumes to your container.
+The name and EFS filesystem ID are required.
+EFS volumes can be referenced by name in your compose file like `docker_volumes`.

 * `task_execution_role` should be the ARN of an IAM role. **NOTE**: This field is required to enable ECS Tasks to be configured with Cloudwatch Logs, or to pull images from ECR for your tasks.

 * `task_size` Contains two fields, CPU and Memory.
 These fields are required for launching tasks with Fargate launch type.
 See [the documentation on ECS Task Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) for more information.